This article shows you the summarised results of all the back tests of a free cash flow yield investment strategy I could find.

 Keep reading to the bottom where I show you exactly how to find high Free Cash Flow Yield investment ideas.

 Free cash flow yield is a great investment strategy

 Using a high free cash flow yield investment strategy makes a lot of sense because it is a “clean” valuation ratio you can use to find undervalued companies.

-I call cash flow “clean” value because cash in the company’s bank accounts at the beginning of the financial year plus or minus the cash the business made or loss must be equal to the cash in the bank accounts at the end of the year.
+We call cash flow “clean” value because cash in the company’s bank accounts at the beginning of the financial year plus or minus the cash the business made or loss must be equal to the cash in the bank accounts at the end of the year.